Tombstone-1/STM32F103C6-learning-projects/README.md

 ## 🎯 Goals
 - Learn the basics of embedded systems development.
 - Understand peripheral configuration and usage.
 - Build a strong foundation in STM32 development using STM32CubeIDE.

+## License

+This project is released under the MIT License for all original code written by the author.
+Note: STM32CubeIDE-generated code, including HAL drivers and system files, are licensed under STMicroelectronics' SLA0048 license.
+See /Drivers and /Startup folders for details.